adelsz/oxigrad/README.md

 ## Basic neural network training

-There is a basic neural network training example in `src/neuron.rs` and plots the training progress in a GIF file.
+There is a basic NN training example in `src/neuron.rs` that also saves a training progress visualization in a GIF file.

 <img src="./test.gif" width=600>